MikroElektronika/mikrosdk_click_v2/clicks/obdii/DETAILS.md

 ## Example Description

-> This example demonstrates the use of OBDII click board by reading the engine RPM and vehicle speed and displaying results on the USB UART.
+> This example demonstrates the use of OBDII Click board by reading the engine RPM and vehicle speed and displaying results on the USB UART.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c